JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 		println("A DataFrame with $(nrow(df)) rows")
 	end

-The `|>` (pipe) operator for `GroupedDataFrame`'s allows you to run simple functions on the columns of the induced `DataFrame`'s.
+The `|>` (pipe) operator for `GroupedDataFrame` allows you to run simple functions on the columns of the induced `DataFrame`.
 You pass a simple function by producing a symbol with its name:

 	groupby(iris, "Species") |> :mean